DYefremov/DemonEditor/README.md

 # <img src="app/ui/icons/hicolor/96x96/apps/demon-editor.png" width="32" /> DemonEditor
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE) ![platform](https://img.shields.io/badge/platform-macos-lightgrey)
-## Enigma2 channel and satellites list editor for macOS (experimental).
+## Enigma2 channel and satellite list editor for macOS (experimental).
 Experimental support of Neutrino-MP or others on the same basis (BPanther, etc).
 Focused on the convenience of working in lists from the keyboard.
 The mouse is also fully supported (Drag and Drop etc).
 **The functionality and performance of this version may be different from the [Linux version](https://github.com/DYefremov/DemonEditor)!**